Emerging from lockdown: ’46 days in the house was enough’ | WTOP

 BEIJING (AP) — From the United States to Europe and Asia, people in many parts of the world are emerging from their homes as virus-related restrictions begin to ease and springtime temperatures climb.

+But the global pandemic took a turn for the worse in other places.
+India on Sunday reported more than 2,600 new cases, its biggest single-day jump.
+That followed record increases in neighboring Pakistan and Russia the previous day.
+There was also worrying news from Afghanistan, where about a third tested positive in a random test.

-Chinese were flocking to tourist spots, many newly reopened, after a relaxation of domestic travel restrictions ahead of a five-day holiday that runs through Tuesday.
+China, which reported two new cases, is seeing a surge in visitors to tourist spots, many newly reopened, after domestic travel restrictions were relaxed ahead of a five-day holiday that runs through Tuesday.

 Nearly 1.7 million people visited Beijing parks on the first two days of the holiday, and Shanghai’s main tourist spots welcomed more than a million visitors, according to Chinese media reports.
 Many spots limited the number of daily visitors to 30% of capacity or less, keeping crowds below average.

-Masks were worn widely, from runners in Spain to beach-goers in the southern United States.
+Masks were worn widely around the world, from runners in Spain to beach-goers in the southern United States.
 In New York City’s Central Park, joggers moved past each other without a glance on Saturday, and a steady stream of folks left tips for a trio working their way through a set of jazz standards alfresco.

 “It’s great to have an audience after all these weeks,” saxophonist Julia Banholzer, a native of Germany, said.
 “All my dates have been canceled through September, and I don’t know if any will come back this year.
 New York is a tough place, but this is just another tough period we need to get through.”